shadow93/Deathrun-Classic/README.md

 ## Currently Testing

-- Stuck Player Checker - it will automatically detect if a player is stuck!
+- Stuck Player Checker - it will automatically detect if a player is stuck! (can be also set on a per-map basis)
 - Replace SteamTools with SteamWorks for setting game description!
 - Show version number on game description
+- Integrate thirdperson as a client preference.
+Will automatically remember your last preference and will no longer need the standalone thirdperson plugin!
+- Grant death points for kills, grant surviving runners points if they win

 ## HandleStuckPlayers